ahmedrowaihi/mcp-client/README.md

 ### Mailbox (file-based) experiment

 This repo also includes an **experimental mailbox-based flow** where the client and server communicate by writing/reading files in mailbox directories.
-This is useful for environments where stdio or sockets are not available, or for debugging IPC flows.
+The mailbox server is now an adapter that bridges requests to the standard server via stdio.

-- Start the mailbox server:
+- Start the mailbox server adapter:

   ```bash
   bun run mailbox:server